 Life, while short, is full of incredibly beautiful moments we are so lucky to share with the people we meet who enhance our lives.
 Cherish every day you have together, indulging in pizzas, cooking side by side, and enjoying all that life has to offer you.
 Laugh at anything and everything, never forget to tell one another, “I love you” everyday, and dream together.

-Their simple, unique yet custom ceremony kicked off their day shared with a hundred or so of their closest family and friends, reminiscing about all of Michael’s hobbies and Brigette’s love for animals.
+Their simple, unique yet custom Chicago wedding ceremony kicked off their day shared with a hundred or so of their closest family and friends, reminiscing about all of Michael’s hobbies and Brigette’s love for animals.
 Sometimes, the best ceremonies are the ones that solely focus on what brings a couple together, adding their story throughout the ceremony while giving them space and time to reflect back on that while moving forward in their wedding day.

-Brigette and Michael’s Chicago ceremony took place at Gallery 1028, the perfect setting for them to decorate the place as they would like.
+Brigette and Michael’s Chicago wedding ceremony took place at Gallery 1028, the perfect setting for them to decorate the place as they would like.
 They chose vendors that all gave back to the community, obtaining their candles from a company that employs homeless women to melt the candles.
 They strung subtle memories of their love throughout the venue, using a Beatles record as their guestbook alongside photos of them during their relationship.
-If you’re looking for a fantastic spot to have your wedding in Chicago, Gallery 1028 is it!
+If you’re looking for a fantastic spot to have your Chicago wedding ceremony, Gallery 1028 is it!

 About the Officiant

 Liz, a Chicago wedding officiant, founded Liz Rae & Co in 2015 during her best friend Maranda’s engagement.
 Her friend, Timmie, at the time also struggled with finding an LGBTQ-friendly officiant that custom-wrote ceremonies.
 Liz believes the ceremony is the best part of the wedding day and wanted to make a change in the industry by emphasizing not only the importance of marriage ceremonies but inclusivity as well.